How to Share Parenting Time During the Pandemic

 As of late April 2021, British Columbia still has strict COVID-19 pandemic restrictions in place.
-For regular families, it's already hard enough to carry out everyday activities, but for divorced parents who share custody, it can be even more difficult to split time evenly.
+For regular families, it's already hard enough to carry out everyday activities, but for divorced parents who share parenting time, it can be even more difficult to split time evenly.

 Times are already stressful, and neither you nor your ex needs the added burden of worrying about seeing your child.
-To make things easier on both of you, here are some steps you can take to share custody during the coronavirus pandemic.
+To make things easier on both of you, here are some steps you can take to share parenting time during the coronavirus pandemic.

 Keep an Open Line of Communication